zstyblik/grafana.org/source/blog/temp/temp.md

 The new system is using a cleaner method of Panel inheritance and more robust Angular practices (Isolated scopes).
 A lot of the code base has also been migrated to ES6 and Typescript and in the process gotten some cleanup and refactoring.
 The styling system has seen a massive update and cleanup.
-Grafana 1.x and 2.x was built on a very shaky and old style foundation based on Bootstrap 2.3 followed by a Bootswatch dark theme followed by other overrides.
+Grafana 1.x and 2.x was built on a very shaky and old style foundation based on Bootstrap 2.3 followed by a Bootswatch dark theme followed by many custom overrides.
 All off that has been removed and consolidated, and migrated to a custom sass based style foundation.

 #### Alerting
 Thanks to the focus on improving extensibility and addressing technical dept in Grafana 3.0 the alerting feature has been pushed to a future release.